 Visiting Middlesex University Lab

 General info: We are currently recruiting infants aged 4-9 months for a study looking at how babies perceive musical sounds.
-The visit takes approx 20-30 minutes and, as part of the study’s procedure, children will be watching videos depicting abstract shapes paired with short musical sounds.
+The visit takes approx 30 – 45 minutes and, as part of the study’s procedure, children will be watching videos depicting abstract shapes paired with short musical sounds.
 While watching the videos on a computer screen, childrens’ gaze will be recorded using a non-invasive technique called eye-tracking.
 Eye-tracking allows us to identify where visual attention is focussed on the screen (more details on the page below).
+You will be with your child throughout your visit.

 Location: Middlesex University (Hendon) Babylab in the Hatchcroft Building, Hendon, The Burroughs, NW4 4BT.
 Only one visit to the lab will be required.